France, Luxembourg & Germany Bike & Boat | VBT Bicycling Vacations Skip to Main Content

 Cumulative Distance Range: 16 – 64 km (10 – 40 miles)

 Today, cruise out of Bernkastel and follow the Mosel downstream.
-After breakfast, arrive in Traben-Trarbach, an architectural jewel of the German Art Nouveau movement known as Jugendstil.
-The surrounding woodlands and extensive vineyards add to its irresistible charm.
-Traben-Trarbach was once the world’s second-largest wine-trading center.
-At the height of the city’s prosperity at the turn of the 20th century, local wine merchants built a number of fine Art Nouveau buildings, many of which are carefully preserved and continue to operate as wineries.
-There’ll be time to admire a wide range of Belle Époque splendor during your visit; you’ll quickly see why the city is a favorite destination for lovers of baroque and classical architecture, too.
+After breakfast, arrive in Traben-Trarbach, an architectural gem of the German Art Nouveau movement, known as Jugendstil.
+Surrounded by woodlands and extensive vineyards, the town exudes irresistible charm.
+Once the world’s second-largest wine-trading center, Traben-Trarbach flourished at the turn of the 20th century when local wine merchants built elegant Art Nouveau buildings, many of which remain beautifully preserved and still operate as wineries.
+Take time to admire the city’s Belle Époque splendor and discover why it is a favorite destination for lovers of Baroque and classical architecture.

 Today's Ride Choices